Best West End shows, musicals and plays you need to see in London

 Wicked knows a thing or two about being ‘Popular’!
 This musical is the prequel to The Wizard of Oz, and it tells the story of Elphaba (the future Wicked Witch of the West) and her friendship with Glinda (the Good Witch of the South).
 It was nominated for six Tony awards, including Best Actress, and, honestly, we went to see the musical with our families, and it’s deserving of every single nomination.

 Frozen: The West End Musical

 Back in January 2019, the Theatre Royal Drury Lane embarked on an ambitious project to restore its historic theatre to its former 1812 glory.
-Now, in 2022, it reopened its doors with showings of Disney’s Frozen.
+Last year it reopened its doors with showings of Disney’s Frozen.
 The jaw-dropping sets and special effects really make this musical magical as it brings to life the scenery from the film.

 Back to the Future: The Musical

-If you've been watching Britain's Got Talent, you might have caught a sneak peek of Back to the Future: The Musical on an episode the other evening.
-Since it's special appearance, the musical has decided to extend its West End run into 2023, so there's even more opportunity to go and see it.
+If you watched Britain's Got Talent last year, you might have caught a sneak peek of Back to the Future: The Musical on Britain's Got Talent.
+Since its special appearance, the musical has decided to extend its West End run so there's even more opportunity to go and see it.